luongs/8tracks_gemFinder/README.md

 * Allow user input for different tags and certifications
 * Implement form to allow user input and search for tags
 * Display return queries on webpage
+* Dictionary must display all values instead of just one

 ================
 Next steps:
-* Dictionary must display all values instead of just one
+* [Bug]: values displayed are repeats
 * Sort results if more than 1 certification is selected
 * Improve UI